patilankita79/ModernJavaScript/README.md

 - Each object in JS has a prototype and prototype is an object itself
 - All objects inherit their properties and methods from prototype

+### Prototypal Inheritance
+- One object type inherit from another object type